-However, cheap shavettes may not even be worth the small amount.
-When it comes to shavettes, it’s much better to “invest” in a high quality one.
+However, cheap shavettes may not even be worth a small amount.
+When it comes to shavettes, just like with straight razors, it’s much better to “invest” in a high-quality one.

 There’s a large difference in quality and not much middle ground in the market.
 It’s either great, or it’s bad.
 Why take the risk?

 You can find a high-quality one for no more than $30.00.